tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 # 3DCityDB Tools for QGIS

-This repository contains code of a **QGIS plug-in** that facilitates management and visualization of data stored in the CityGML **3D City Database** (aka 3DCityDB), which currently supports CityGML 1.0 and 2.0.
+This repository contains code of a **QGIS plug-in** that facilitates management and visualization of data stored in the CityGML **3D City Database v.
+4.x** (aka 3DCityDB), which currently supports CityGML 1.0 and 2.0.

 <p align="center">
 <br>